 Banner Health stays at the forefront of innovation and technology to ensure heart patients are receiving the latest and highest level of care.

 Our program is continuing its research on the latest generation of total artificial heart devices, including BiVACOR and CARMAT.
-Banner Health prides itself on being one of only seven programs in the U.S. in the CARMAT trial for a new total artificial heart.
+Banner Health prides itself on being one of only seven programs in the U.S. in the CARMAT clinical trial for a new total artificial heart.